What are Notes Receivable?

 Notes Receivable vs Notes Payable

 It is not unusual for a company to have both a Notes Receivable and a Notes Payable account on their statement of financial position.
-The main accounting difference is that Notes Receivable is an asset on the Balance Sheet, and Notes Payable is a liability.
 Notes Payable is a liability as it records the value a business owes in promissory notes.
-Notes Receivable on the other hand are an asset as they record the value that a business is owed in promissory notes, or in other words cash that the business should receive.
-A very closely related topic is that of accounts receivable vs. accounts payable.
+Notes Receivable are an asset as they record the value that a business is owed in promissory notes.
+A closely related topic is that of accounts receivable vs. accounts payable.

 A note receivable is also known as a promissory note.
-When the note is due within less than a year, it is considered a current asset on the balance sheet.
+When the note is due within less than a year, it is considered a current asset on the balance sheet of the company the note is owed to.
 If its due date is more than a year in the future, it is considered a non-current asset.
 The interest income on notes receivable is recognized on the income statement.
 Therefore, when payment is made on a note receivable, both the balance sheet and the income statement are affected.

 Thank you for reading our guide to Notes Receivable.
 CFI’s mission is to help anyone in the world become a world-class financial analyst through completing the CFI Financial Modeling & Valuation Analyst credential program.
-To continue learning and advancing your career in corporate finance, you may find the additional resources below:
+To continue learning and advancing your career in corporate finance, you may find the additional free CFI resources below helpful: